AuReMe/esmecata/README.md

 The `cluster_founds` contains one tsv file per `observation_name` and these files contain the clustered proteins The first column contains the representative proteins of a cluster and the following columns correspond to the other proteins of the same cluster.
 The first protein occurs two time: one as the representative member of the cluster and a second time as a member of the cluster.

 The `computed_threshold` folder contains the ratio of proteomes represented in a cluster compared to the total number of proteomes associated to a taxon.
-If the raio is equal to 1, it means that all the proteomes are representated by a protein in the cluster, 0.5 means that half of the proteoems are representated in the cluster.
+If the ratio is equal to 1, it means that all the proteomes are represented by a protein in the cluster, 0.5 means that half of the proteoems are represented in the cluster.
 This score is used when giving the `-t` argument.

 The `fasta_consensus` contains all the consensus proteins associated to an `observation_name`.